sujit10x12/Power-Query-Challenges/README.md

 ## 📂 Data Folder

-<a href="/dataset">This</a> folder contains all the datasets I used to complete the challenges.
+<a href="/dataset">📂 This folder</a> contains all the datasets I used to complete the challenges.
-In addition, it also includes other exercise datasets that were part of the practice and learning process.
+It also includes other exercise datasets that were part of the practice and learning process.

+📑 The full Excel workbook containing all solutions is available <a href="/PowerQuery_Complete.xlsx">here</a>.
 ---

 ## 🧠 Challenges